 Figures are sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
 Because figures supplement the text, all figures should be referenced in the text.
 Authors also must explain what the reader should look for when using the figure.
 Focus only on the important point the reader should draw from them, and leave the details for the reader to examine on her own.
 Detailed recommendations for figures are as follows:

-d.
-Hard copy illustrations should, preferably, be scanned and included in the electronic version of the submission in an appropriate format as follows:
+-Hard copy illustrations should, preferably, be scanned and included in the electronic version of the submission in an appropriate format.

 Equations should be numbered serially within parentheses as shown in Equation (1).
 The equation should be prepared using MS Equation Editor (not in image format).
 The equation number is to be placed on the extreme right side.
 Symbols in the equation should be typed as a paragraph descriptive, not as a bulleted list.
 The explanation of symbols in the Equation must be described as a listed format.

 Metric units are preferred and should be consistent throughout the body text.
 Define abbreviations and symbols for the first time as they are introduced in the text.

 The manuscript should be typed using word processors (Microsoft Word or Open Office) software.
 The font used throughout the paper is Times New Roman.
 The paper size is A4 (i.e., 210 x 297 mm), one-column format with a 2.5 cm margin at the top, a 2.5 cm margin at the bottom, 2.5 cm margin on the left, and 2 cm margin on the right.
 Lines are one-half spaced, justified.
 Page numbers should be included in the text located in the footer section of each page.
 Important: Use of pronouns, such as: I, we, etc., is to be avoided.